Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

 Why they’re perfect for beginners: Neon tetras are small, peaceful schooling fish with stunning electric blue and red coloring.
-They’re incredibly hardy once established and thrive in groups of 6 or more.
+They’re incredibly hardy once established and thrive in groups of six or more.
+That’s worth emphasizing: they genuinely need to school.
+A lone neon tetra is a stressed neon tetra.

 Care Tips:

-• Keep in groups of at least 6 (they school)
+• Keep in groups of at least 6 — they school, and schooling reduces stress significantly

 • Prefer slightly acidic water (pH 6.0-7.0)